Multiple DUI Offenses

 What Are My Legal Options?

 It is very important that your attorney looks at all the facts behind each of your DUI charges.
 Based on your specific circumstances and the situations in which you were arrested, we can help you plan a solid defense that protects your rights.
 At DiBella Law Offices, P.C., we are not afraid to take your case to trial and advocate for a dismissal, if possible.
 If not, we are dedicated to helping you seek lesser penalties or a plea deal whenever we can.

-To help avoid these punishments, it is important that you contact our dedicated Burlington OUI defense lawyers for assistance.
+To help avoid these punishments, it is important that you contact our dedicated Massachusetts OUI defense lawyers for assistance.
 Call (781) 916-9932 to schedule your free case consultation today.